cloudflare/cloudflare-docs/content/fundamentals/account-and-billing/account-security/scim-setup.md

    4. Assign users to your Cloudflare SCIM group.
    5. Select **Done**.

-This will provision all of the users affected to your Cloudflare account with "minimal account access".
+This will provision all of the users affected to your Cloudflare account with "minimal account access."

 ### Configure user permissions on Okta

 1. Go to **Directory** > **Groups** > **Add group** and add groups with the following names:
    `CF-<your_account_ID> - <Role_Name>`
    {{<Aside type="note">}}
-   Refer to the list of available [Roles](/fundamentals/setup/manage-members/roles/) for more details
+   Refer to the list of available [Roles](/fundamentals/setup/manage-members/roles/) for more details.
    {{</Aside>}}
 2. In the Application object, go to **Provisioning** and select **Edit**.
 3. Enable **Create Users** and **Deactivate Users**.
 Select **Save**.